-Amanda Leisenheimer, R.D.N., L.D.
+Amanda Halls, R.D.N., L.D.

-- Cleaning your refrigerator is also a good time to throw away any enticing, unhealthy food, such as whipped cream, chocolate syrup, frosting, salted caramel ice cream topping, full-fat mayonnaise, Cheez Whiz or whatever your downfall to losing weight might be.
+- Cleaning your refrigerator also is a good time to throw away any enticing, unhealthy food, such as whipped cream, chocolate syrup, frosting, salted caramel ice cream topping, full-fat mayonnaise, cheese sauce or whatever your downfall to losing weight might be.

-Remove all foods and items from your refrigerator, and wipe the bottoms.
+- Remove all foods and items from your refrigerator and wipe the bottoms.
 Clean your refrigerator with warm dish soap and water, and then wipe it dry with a towel.
 This will prevent bacteria from growing in your refrigerator.

-At this point, it's also a good time to check the temperature and make sure your refrigerator is 40 degrees Fahrenheit or less.
+- At this point, it's also a good time to check the temperature and make sure your refrigerator is at 40 degrees Fahrenheit or colder.

+- Leave room on the bottom shelf to properly thaw frozen meats.
+Use a plate under the meat to catch any possible liquids and avoid contaminating other foods.
 Thawing meat in the refrigerator can take time, so plan ahead.
 Remember to thaw meat in the refrigerator rather than on the counter to avoid bacteria growth and foodborne illness.